nvinard/quakes-near-you/README.md

 Start the backend:
 navigate to backend and run uvicorn main:app --reload

-Start frontend
+Start frontend:
-Navigate to frontend/quakes-app and run npm start
+Navigate to quakes-app and run npm start